 Submission of an application dossier

 The application dossier must be drawn up in accordance with a package system.
-For applications for a new authorisation, the following packages need to be sent to the central administration in the first instance:
+For applications for a new authorisation, the following packages need to be sent:

 You can find our address at our contact page.
 Correspondence must also contain an accompanying letter with information about the application addressed to the dossier manager.